Contribution guidelines

 • keep the fedora-38 branch as an inactive record of the f38 cycle

-• work on the master branch only
+• work on the main branch only

 This will result in the following branches for the f39 cycle:

-• master
+• main

 • fedora-39